High School

 Journalism 1b: Investigating the Truth

-If you want to turn your writing, photography, and collaborative skills into an exciting and rewarding career, Journalism 1b: Investigating the Truth is where to begin.
+Explore how to turn your writing, photography, and collaborative skills into an exciting and rewarding career in journalism.
 Learn how to write a lead that grabs your readers, discover the roles of sources and how to interview them effectively, and explore the best options for researching your story in a digital world.
 You will also understand the role editors and producers play in the revision process, learn how to prepare your posts for publication, and how to follow the publication process – from the flow of a workday to the layout of a newspaper or a news broadcast.

 During this course, you will learn career-related skills and earn a badge for this accomplishment.
 A badge is a digital certification of your career-related learning that you can share on social media or with higher education platforms, colleges, potential employers, peers, and colleagues.
 Select this link to learn more about badges.